High-order adaptive multi-domain time integration scheme for microscale lithium-ion batteries simulations: Results and discussions

 \subsection{Computational performance}

 In this last study, we draw work-precision diagrams to analyze the computational performance of the adaptive coupling strategy implemented in this work.
 We also tackle the CV case discussed in the accuracy study of \cref{subsec:cosim_order_study}.
 These diagrams, shown in \cref{fig:sinewave_WPD,fig:constant_WPD}, illustrate the $\mathtt{CPU} \mathrm{time}$ of various simulations versus their errors evaluated by \cref{Eq:cosim_error} for the different orders of coupling.
+These simulations are performed on a single node of \textit{Cholesky}\footnote{The high-performance scientific computing facility is administrated at Institut Polytechnique de Paris by the IDCS research service unit \url{https://idcs.ip-paris.fr/} - \url{https://docs.idcs.mesocentre.ip-paris.fr/}.} computing cluster with Intel Xeon CPU Gold 6230 20 cores @ 2.1 Ghz.
 For each order, the corresponding curve is obtained by performing multiple simulations with increasing values of the coupling error tolerance $tol \in [\mathrm{1\times10^{-10}, 1\times10^{-4}}]$.
 The error belonging to each simulation is then computed with respect to a quasi-exact monolithic solution, as done in \cref{subsec:cosim_order_study}.
 In most cases, we observe a reduction in $\mathtt{CPU} \mathrm{time}$ as the order of coupling is increased for a given error level.
 Particularly, at higher accuracy levels, a higher-order coupling is even more favorable due to significant performance improvements with respect to lower orders.
 Moreover, the first-order coupling ($p= \mathrm{0}$), which is implemented in previous studies~\cite{iliev_splitting_2017,allen_segregated_2021}, is exceptionally expensive for simulations in both the studied modes of LIB operation.
 We observe that for simulations at $p\geq\mathrm{2}$ both the implicit and explicit coupling perform alike, which might be due to non-stiff coupling dynamics of 1D LIB operation.
 The consistency of our observations in this 1D setup suggest the high potential of the proposed numerical strategy for 2D and 3D simulations as well.